jwindle/jwindle.github.io/about.markdown

 [Hi Fidelity Technologies
-(HFT)](https://www.hifidelitytechnologies.com/), where I helped invent a novel root sensing device, called RootTracker, and build its data platform.
+(HFT)](https://www.hifidelitytechnologies.com/), where I helped invent a novel root sensing device, called RootTracker, and build its data management and analysis platform.
 RootTracker could monitor the root systems' of thousands of plants simultaneously and, for the first time, enabled the optimization of root systems for improved nutrient uptake, stress tolerance, and reduced greenhouse gas emissions.

-Now, I am looking to apply all that I have learned in a new endeavor.
-I am especially interested in an early stage project that is looking to operationalize a data thesis.
+I am currently engaged as a contractor into 2024.
+Beyond that, I am interested in an early stage project that is looking to operationalize a data thesis.
 I am also interested in joining a data science team working on a complex, big data problem.

 Below you will find an overview of my skills and work experience.
 You can also find me on